 Of course, please discuss your plans with your provider and come up with a reasonable solution for your unique context.
 If your provider is really giving you pushback about alternative testing options, you may want to reconsider who you’re working with.
 You should feel respected and heard when it comes to all choices and decisions throughout your pregnancy.
 Make sure to check out our series on choosing a birth provider for more information.

 You have a voice, you have a choice.
 We’ll be diving deeper into this topic throughout August.
-For more personalized pregnancy support, join our Healthy Mama, Happy Baby VIP program.
-In addition to lifetime access to our virtual pregnancy handbook, you’ll also have access to our private VIP Facebook group and monthly webinars with me and other experts.
+For more personalized pregnancy support, join our Pregnancy Program.